vintertown/sdi-doc/docs/ldap/browsing.md

 # Browse an existing LDAP Server

-To browse directories with LDAP we use [Apache Directory Studio](https://directory.apache.org/studio/).
+To browse directories with [LDAP](/acronyms) we use [Apache Directory Studio](https://directory.apache.org/studio/).

 ## How to browse an existing LDAP Server?

 To configure a new connection we can open `LDAP` / `New LDAP Connection`.
-We use the LDAP hdm server ldap1.hdm-stuttgart.de and connect to it via TLS.
+We use the [LDAP](/acronyms) HdM Server `ldap1.hdm-stuttgart.de` and connect to it via [TLS](/acronyms).
 We use the `No Authentication` Method to get a general view of the ldap server.
-Make sure, that we are using the MI VPN.
+Make sure, that we are using the "Medieninformatik/MI" [VPN](/acronyms).

-Now we are seeing the LDAP DIT and can navigate through it to see the userlist.
-If we right click on userlist we can filter the children and look after our user (for Example (uid=nv023)).
-Now we are seeing the following information for the user. (see picture)
+Now, we can view the [LDAP](/acronyms) DIT and navigate through it to see the user list.
+If we right click on user list we can filter the children and look after our user (for Example (uid=nv023)).

-To get an extended view of our user (for example to see the hash) We can right click on our connection and click on ``Properties`.
+To get an extended view of our user (for example to see the hash) We can right click on our connection and click on `Properties`.
 Now we can use the `Simple Authentification` Method.
-We can get our DN credentials from or user on the top (see picture) and authenticate with the corresponding password.
-Now we can see further materials like the Matrikelnummer or the hashed password.
+We can get our DN credentials from our user and authenticate with the corresponding password.
+Now we can see further materials like the "Matrikelnummer" or the hashed password.

-To generate the same with ldapsearch you can use the following promt `ldapsearch -x -H ldap://ldap1.hdm-stuttgart.de -b "ou=userlist,dc=hdm-stuttgart,dc=de" -s sub "(uid=nv023)"`
+To generate the same with ldapsearch you can use the following command prompt `ldapsearch -x -H ldap://ldap1.hdm-stuttgart.de -b "ou=userlist,dc=hdm-stuttgart,dc=de" -s sub "(uid=nv023)"`

 Here is the output with the same information as with the gui: